canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 The public source code repository should be the single source of truth where developers are working.
 The latest code version may not necessarily mean it's the version deployed in production.

-Publishing your code and data from the beginning of your technology project or programme will encourage:

-* clearer documentation, making it easier for your team to maintain the code, track changes to it and for other people to use it
-* cleaner and well-structured code that is easier to maintain
-* processes that will allow you to continuously publish code as it is written
-* clarity around data that needs to remain protected and how that's achieved
-* suggestions about how the code can be improved or where security can be improved
-* others to contribute ideas as the project is in progress

 ### Identify as an employee of the Government of Canada

 Employees must use their full name and Government of Canada email address for all code contributions to public repositories while acting within the scope of their duties or employment.